-H1: There is a positive relationship between social compliance and labour motivation.
+H2: There is a positive relationship between social compliance and labour motivation.

-2.6 Assessing the Relationship Between Social Compliance and Labour Productivity
+2.7 Assessing the Relationship Between Social Compliance and Labour Productivity

 In the construction industry, labour is likely to feel associated when supported by the company.
 Labour involves themselves intensely with their company when associated with welfare facilities (Glavas and Godwin, 2013).
 Companies engaged in social compliance policies and practices earn a positive image and attract skilled labour (Umeokafor et al., 2014).
 Therefore, a company can improve its trustworthiness amongst labour, reflected in higher productivity through better social compliance.
 Previous studies have provided theoretical claims for positive relationships between social compliance and labour productivity (Siegel, 2009).
 Social compliance contributes to the foundation by positively influencing a company's associations with its labour (Perrini et al., 2009).
 Therefore, improved social compliance enhances trustworthiness and reinforces the relationships with labour which could improve skilled labour shortages, project delays, high construction costs, and low productivity growth.
 Implementing social compliance in the construction industry may have expenses; it could enhance motivation and labour productivity.
+Furthermore, the enhancement of social compliance could lead to higher productivity.
 Thus, from the theoretical development, it is hypothesised that:

-H2: There is a positive relationship between labour productivity and social compliance.
+H1: There is a positive relationship between labour productivity and social compliance.